Team Germany

 Corinna Heinke Yaqu Pacha Team Germany

-I was born in 1984 and came to Nuremberg Zoo in 2009 through my work as an administrative secretary.
-Here I not only learned more about dolphins and manatees and took them to my heart, but also became aware of YAQU PACHA.
-I think it's great that YAQU PACHA is directly involved in various projects for the protection of animals, as well as trying to raise people's awareness of nature conservation through environmental education and thus preserve the animals' habitat.
-I am delighted to support such a committed team and to be able to make my small contribution to species conservation.
+I was born in 1984 and came to Nuremberg Zoo in 2009 through my job as an administrative secretary.
+Here, I not only learned more about dolphins and manatees and took them into my heart, but also became aware of YAQU PACHA.
+I think it's great that YAQU PACHA is actively involved in various projects directly related to animal protection and also tries to raise people's awareness of nature conservation through environmental education, thereby preserving the animals' habitat.
+I am delighted to be able to support such a dedicated team and thus make my small contribution to species conservation.

 Sandra Isenberg